Sunday’s 72nd Emmy Awards drew 6.1 million total viewers on ABC, a new low for the annual awards show.

 See how the rest of broadcast television fared in preliminary Nielsen numbers by clicking here.
 (Note: The initial data there for the networks with NFL football is not yet time-zone adjusted and should be considered subject to significant adjustment.)

-Last year, the Emmys eventually adjusted up to a 7 million viewers and a 1.7 rating among adults 18-49.
+Last year, the Emmys eventually adjusted up to 7 million viewers and a 1.7 rating among adults 18-49.
 The ceremony’s initial declines from the 2018 special were -32% and -33%, respectively.

 Find Sunday’s winners here.
 The short version: “Schitt’s Creek” completely dominated in comedy series, “Succession” slayed in drama series and “Watchmen” won a bunch more limited series awards.